2019 Chilean Air Force C-130 crash: Search

+The closest, at 11 nmi, to the point where the plane disappeared from the radar was MV Hondius, an ocean expedition cruise ship.
+After hearing of the emergency, the owner immediately made the vessel available to the Chilean authorities while both passengers and crew assisted in observing the ocean for any sightings during the first hours.
 A search was conducted by aircraft from the Chilean Air Force, Argentina, Brazil, the United Kingdom, the United States, and Uruguay.
 Search and rescue aircraft included a US Navy P-8A Poseidon from Patrol Squadron FOUR and several Chilean F-16 Fighting Falcons.
 Two Chilean Navy frigates also searched the area where the aircraft was last observed by radar.
-They were aided by a team of satellite imagery analysts from the Israeli Defense Forces' Unit 9900.
+They were aided by a team of satellite imagery analysts from the Israel Defense Forces' Unit 9900.
 The search effort was hampered by rough seas and poor visibility.